Souleymeine/escape-lib/README.md

 This project uses semantic versioning : https://semver.org/

+# NOT READY FOR USE.
+THERE IS ABSOLUTELY NO WARRANTY

 ## Developpement scheme
 The project will use the `feature` / `bugfix` / `test` convetion for branch names but adds another one called "goal".
 Branch named `goal/something` will contain a few commits setting up a test file which will do something that should be easily achievable using the library but that is not yet implemented.
 Quick example :